-Applicants may need to provide us with documentary evidence of their address.
-If they are not registered to pay council tax, either because they are not liable or have recently moved, they will be asked to provide:
+If you are not registered to pay council tax, either because you are not liable or have recently moved, you will be asked to provide:

-A mortgage statement/tenancy agreement

-and two of the following:
+- A mortgage statement/tenancy agreement and two of the following:

 - Recent utility bill gas/electricity/water/ TV licence

 - Credit card statement

 - Driving licence

-- Entitlement to benefits letter e.g. Child Benefit (pages 1&2)/Child tax credit/Housing benefit/Income support/ Jobseekers allowance
+- Entitlement to benefits letter e.g. Child Benefit (pages 1&2)/Child tax credit/Housing benefit/Income support/Jobseekers allowance

 - Inland Revenue document

 - Pay slip/P45/P60 (not more than 1 of these)

 - Car/House Insurance certificate

 - NHS medical card/GP registration

 - Electoral register

-- A letter confirming placement at your address from Social Services/National Asylum Support Service/United Kingdom Border Agency/Housing Department.
+- A letter confirming placement at your address from Social Services/National Asylum Support Service/United Kingdom

+Border Agency/Housing Department.